Swiftaff/svelte-object-explorer/README.md

 -   variables from component props
 -   values from a store
 -   outputs from a function...

+`fade` is an optional boolean, which fades the panel when not hovered

+`tabPosition` is an optional string, which affects the position of the "Show/Hide" tab.

+-   "top" is default
+-   "middle"
+-   "bottom"

+`open` is an optional string, the name of one of the objects you supplied in myStore, to auto-expand it on load

 > It's not clever, it's not pretty...